camaraproject/IdentityAndConsentManagement/documentation/CAMARA-API-access-and-user-consent.md

 **Technical ruleset for the Frontend flow**

 The technical ruleset is applicable only after a subproject has agreed to use a 3-legged authentication flow.
+Every time personal user data is processed by an API and the user can exercise their rights either via opt-in and/or opt-out, 3-legged access tokens must be used.
 This ruleset provides a recommendation which will help API providers to align on the 3-legged flow and help with aggregation.

 If all API usecases point to the need of On-net scneario and where the consumption device and authentication device are the same, the front end flow should be used. eg. NumberVerification